rajpurkar/mlx/source/_drafts/recognizing-musical-melodies.md

 ---
 title: Recognizing Musical Melodies With Neural Networks for Secure Audio Pairing
-subtitle: Project Advisor - Professor Dan Boneh
+subtitle: Machine Learning Applied to Computer Security
 author: Pranav Rajpurkar, Brad Girardeau
+tags:
+  - Experiment
+  - Security
+  - RNN
 ---

-In this post, we share work that tackles a problem in the domain of security with machine learning.
-We address *secure device pairing*, a task in which we are trying to establish a secure connection between two devices wirelessly.
+In this post, we share our work at the intersection of machine learning and security.
+We look at *secure device pairing*, a task in which we are trying to establish a secure connection between two devices wirelessly.
 We establish a protocol in which the devices can be paired securely if each device can recognize a melody played by the other.
 To enable this application, we build a machine learning system that can perform melody recognition.

 We begin this post with a focus on the security application: describing the secure device pairing problem, highlighting drawbacks of existing solutions, and finally demonstrating how an audio-based pairing approach can be used to overcome them.
 In the second half of the post, we focus on the machine learning task of melody recognition: sharing our experience exploring different approaches to the task, and detailing a solution that performs well even in noisy environments.